bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 functionality in 1 minute, instead of tools such as curl or postman.

-**current status: in development**

-- next development objectives:

-    1. to document demo routes

-    2. implement unit testing testing and logging.
-      - while logging / debugging data appears in the the tty to which docker-compose is attached - however, it remains to support logging

 ### to start:

-- the app bind to port 8080, if that is busy, to change it in _docker-compose.yml_

-- `RUCS_DEMO=on docker-compose up`
+1. `RUCS_DEMO=set docker-compose up` (to configure domain or port see note bellow)

+The RUCS endpoints should now be accessible as documented bellow, and the openapi spec at the endpoint _/rucs/spec_.

+To allow "instant preview" instead of curl or postman requests:

-- in a web browser with JavaScript, to go to the path _/rucs/_ (for eg. _localhost:8080/rucs/_)
+2. in a web browser with a JavaScript interpreter, to go to the path _/rucs/_ (for eg. _localhost:8080/rucs/_)

-- _note_: if the domain is not localhost, please set the constant `domain` in httpd/content/index.js, to the correct value
+3. the 12 digit access token is printed to the _docker\_compose_ output in a line that starts in _**** DEMO TOKEN_ (it's regenerated every time that the container is restarted).

+_note_: to modify port or domain - default domain is localhost, default port is 8080.
+These values are configured in the `domain` and `port` constant in the script _httpd/content/index.js_.
+The port would also need to be set in the `services.httpd.ports` key in the Docker compose file.

 ### technical description

-#### demo endpoints
+#### demo endpoint

-the purpose of the demo REST endpoints _/rucs/demo/*_ is to supply access control sufficient for a production demo - a 512 bit token that is accessible from the server
-(at the current configuration, it's printed to the stdout of the docker-compose process) - the demo module is controlled by the _RUCS\_DEMO_ environment variable to _docker\_compose_, so it can be "unplugged" when multiuser support is developed
+To enable the demo , set
+the _RUCS\_DEMO_ environment variable to the _docker\_compose_ command to a string that is not null.

 - /rucs/demo/set_token

+  - description: allows that the server would set the cookie.
+The purpose is to secure the access token in the case that the client of the demo service runs in a general use web browser.
+    The security level is the
+    isolation of the access token from the scope of scripts by the http-only flag
+    (http-only - issue #2).

   - request: `{"house_id": TOKEN}`

-     the TOKEN accessible from the server
+    the access TOKEN is accessible from the server.
+It is printed in the _docker-compose_ tty in a
+    line that starts in _**** DEMO TOKEN_

   - response: includes a "set-cookie" header with the token

 #### endpoints of the RUCS service